awsdocs/iam-user-guide/doc_source/reference_policies_examples_ec2_securitygroups-vpc.md

 # Amazon EC2: Allows managing EC2 security groups associated with a specific VPC, programmatically and in the console<a name="reference_policies_examples_ec2_securitygroups-vpc"></a>

 This example shows how you might create an IAM policy that allows managing Amazon EC2 security groups associated with a specific virtual private cloud \(VPC\)\.
-This policy also grants the necessary permissions to complete this action on the console\.
+This policy defines permissions for programmatic and console access\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 ```
 {